 Designed by the architectural firm Pei, Cobb, Freed, & Partners and built by Hunter Roberts Construction Group, Fiterman Hall now houses 80 classrooms, plus computer and science labs, offices, a fine arts center and public café.
-Seventeen stories high, it provides a rooftop conference facility, as well as stunning, multi-story glass atriums, sweeping spiral staircases, double-height musical ensemble rooms, dozens of meeting rooms and student lounges, as well as a bicycle storage area.
+Seventeen stories high, it provides a rooftop conference facility, and stunning, multi-story glass atriums, sweeping spiral staircases, double-height musical ensemble rooms, dozens of meeting rooms and student lounges, and a bicycle storage area.
 It increases BMCC’s classroom capacity by a third, and reflects BMCC’s promise to meet the needs of this growing and constantly evolving college community.

 The Office of the Secretary